LoginRadius/docs/content/references/javascript-library/customizing-your-registration-schema/index.md

 ## Schema Format

-A schema object is defined using the following format:
+A schema object is typically defined using the following format:

 ```js
 {